Wine & More

 • and a screw (the “worm”, the spiral).

-The procedure with the World’s most popular bottle opener is as follows:
+The procedure with the world’s most popular wine opener is as follows:

-1. Open the corkscrew and insert the screw straight into the middle of the cork.
+• open the corkscrew and insert the screw straight into the middle of the cork,

 We earn a commission if you make a purchase, at no additional cost to you.